Languages of the Philippines: Usage

 The Constitution of the Philippines provides for the use of the vernacular languages as official auxiliary languages in provinces where Filipino is not the lingua franca.
 Filipinos by and large are polyglots; in the case where the vernacular language is a regional language, Filipinos would speak in Filipino when speaking in formal situations while the regional languages are spoken in non-formal settings.
 This is evident in major urban areas outside Metro Manila like Camarines Norte in the Bikol-speaking area, and Davao in the Cebuano-speaking area.
 As of 2017, the case of Ilocano and Cebuano are becoming more of bilingualism than diglossia due to the publication of materials written in these languages.

 The diglossia is more evident in the case of other languages such as Pangasinan, Kapampangan, Bikol, Waray, Hiligaynon, Sambal, and Maranao, where the written variant of the language is becoming less and less popular to give way to the use of Filipino.
-Although Philippine laws consider some of these languages as "major languages" there is little, if any, support coming from the government to preserve these languages.
+Although Philippine laws consider some of these languages as "major languages" there is little, if any, support coming from the government to preserve them.
 This may be bound to change, however, given current policy trends.

 There still exists another type of diglossia, which is between the regional languages and the minority languages.
 Here, we label the regional languages as acrolects while the minority languages as the basilect.
 In this case, the minority language is spoken only in very intimate circles, like the family or the tribe one belongs to.
 Outside this circle, one would speak in the prevalent regional language, while maintaining an adequate command of Filipino for formal situations.
-Unlike the case of the regional languages, these minority languages are always in danger of becoming extinct because of speakers favoring the more prevalent regional language.
-Moreover, most of the users of these languages are illiterate and as expected, there is a chance that these languages will no longer be revived due to lack of written records.
+While some minority languages face pressure from regional acrolects, modern revitalisation efforts and digital documentation projects are increasingly used to preserve linguistic diversity.

-In addition to Filipino and English, other languages have been proposed as additional nationwide languages.
+In addition to Filipino and English, other languages have been proposed as nationwide languages.
 Among the most prominent proposals are Spanish and Japanese.